secureCodeBox/secureCodeBox/CONTRIBUTING.md

 ## Working with Forks and Pull Requests

-Our current continuous integration workflow makes it very hard to work on own forks of the SecureCodeBox because CI tests cannot be executed outside of our repository.
+Our current continuous integration workflow makes it very hard to work on own forks of the _secureCodeBox_ because CI tests cannot be executed outside of our repository.
 We are aware of that problem and are working on a solution.

-Generally the SCB project follows the standard [GitHub Pull request process](https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/about-pull-requests).
+Generally the _secureCodeBox_ project follows the standard [GitHub Pull request process](https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/about-pull-requests).

-## Working with Issues / How to Contribute in Issues
+## Working with Issues/How to Contribute in Issues

 For every task taking more than 1h, opening an issue is required.
 Before opening an Issue please verify there is no existing one covering your issue.